Linaro/lava/doc/migration.rst

    need to be restared, this is best done automatically when prompted by debconf.

-   The upgrade will bring in a new kernel, so a reboot is recommended at this point.
+   The upgrade will bring in a new kernel, so a reboot is required at this point to use the matching fuse support for the master.

    .. tip:: ``apt`` has migrated to version 1.0 in Trusty, which means
             that some commands can now be run as just ``apt`` as well as the previous ``apt-get``.
 See man 1 apt after the upgrade.

+   .. note:: If the machine is virtualised, ensure that the kernel upgrade
+             is handled and that the machine reboots into the new image cleanly.

 #.
 Remove ``lava-deployment-tool`` - this may seem premature but
    deployment-tool is unusable on Trusty or later and would undo some